UBC-MDS/524_Group5/CONDUCT.md

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+This is integral to ensuring that the project will grow successfully and upholding our responsibility to the overall software ecosystem.

 ## Our Standards